nova-thomas/The_LARK_Files/_readme.txt

 is the one who you will bring your findings to.

 Common Commands:
+     map - Prints a map of the house

      ls (directory/file) - Use the current directory to "look" around the room, and use "ls inventory" to check your inventory.

      ls -a - Use this to look around the current "room" very closely for hidden items.